 In regions where there are more people in the Creative Class there is greater employment growth and entrepreneurship.
 The study analyses the regional distribution and economic effect of the Creative Class on 500 regions in seven European countries.

 By Boschma, R. A. and Fritsch, M. 2009

 Creative placemaking looks at communities where arts and culture exist cheek-by-jowl with private sector and retail businesses and mixed-income housing.
 Creative placemaking fosters economic development by:

 Four USA-based case studies are investigated as examples of successfully creative placemaking.

 The arts can help with neighbourhood renewal.
 In communities officially described as deprived, communication is always a challenge.
 Artists in deprived communities are able to use their creativity and imagination to give deprived communities a view of a different future.
 The arts do not offer a magic potion, but they can question beliefs and ambitions and help individuals and communities take a new direction.

-The report provides key facts drawn from case studies showing that the arts supports personal development, builds stronger communities, increases employment and skills, reduces crime and improves health.
+The report provides key facts drawn from case studies showing that the arts support personal development, build stronger communities, increase employment and skills, reduce crime and improves health.